defval/di/docs/advanced.md

 }
 ```

-If you need to skip fields injection use `di:"skip"` tags for this:
+If you need to skip field injection, use `di:"skip"` tags for this:

 ```go
 // ServiceParameter